mr-doc/mr-doc/README.md

         this.year = year ? year : "";
     }
     /*
-        Moves the car toward a certain point.
+        Moves the car toward a certain direction.

         # API